 4. What chunky knit blanket pattern did you use?

 - Cast on 18 stitches using the “long tail” (or “M”) cast on method

 - Weave in the ends

-My suggestion is don’t do what I did and try to “ignore” the mistake and keep going.
+My suggestion is don’t do what I did and try to ignore the mistake and keep going.
 Instead you should go backwards and take out the stitches from that row until you can start fresh at the beginning of a row.
 I was so panicked that I would lose everything and wouldn’t know how/where to start again that I just kept going.
 The result is that I have a “boo-boo” in the middle which is pretty noticeable.
-I didn’t realize that you could go back to the beginning of the row to “re-group.”
-Now I know! (and so do you!!)
+I didn’t realize that you could go back to the beginning of the row to re-group.
+Now I know.

-I hope that reading through our experience has helped you understand what to expect if you decide to tackle this process as a first-timer.
-Even if you don’t have any prior knitting experience (like Janine and me) you shouldn’t let that stop you!
-And for under $70 you can own your own chunky knit blanket/throw and feel proud to say that you made it!
+I hope that reading through our experience has helped you understand what to expect if you decide to tackle this process as a first timer.
+Even if you don’t have any prior knitting experience (like Janine and me) you shouldn’t let that stop you.
+And for under $70 you can own your own chunky yarn blanket/throw and feel proud to say that you made it.

-If you want more help getting started head on over to Janine’s blog post Arm Knitting: No Knitting Experience Required!
-Her chunky knit throw turned out absolutely beautiful!
+If you want more help getting started head on over to Janine’s beginner’s arm knitting blog post.
+Her chunky knit throw turned out absolutely beautiful.

-If you’re ready for the next step check out my second Arm Knitting Experience HERE where I share our discount coupon for merino wool and additional pointers to make sure your chunky knit arm knitting projects turn out amazing every time!
+If you’re ready for the next step check out my second arm knitting experience where I share our discount coupon for merino wool and additional pointers to make sure your chunky knit arm knitting projects turn out amazing every time.

 And lastly, GOOD LUCK!